arrow_back_ios

 hash: "eUKOwld1sEK3axhF9ZAy0WugXMJW+9nrs4BRlvnCeb0=",

 comment: "Any comment on the payment.
-It will be visible in the manager interface.
+This will be visible in the manager interface.
 It is not used in the request signature calculation."

 }